plabayo/rama/rama-quic/e2e/quiche-interop/README.md

 Use `--features boring` to run Rama with its own prefixed BoringSSL library alongside quiche's independent native library, or `--features rustls-aws-lc` for Rustls with AWS-LC.

-CI runs these through `just rama-quic/qa-interop-quiche rustls-ring`, in the `test-quic-interop-qa` job.
+CI runs these through `just rama-quic/qa-interop-quiche BACKEND` for all three backends, in the `test-quic-interop-qa` job.
 The project is not part of the workspace, so `cargo test` at the repository root does not reach it.

 ## What is covered